philipp-baumann/simplerspec-pedometron-article/README.md

 first scientific journey with the premise that I just had to deepen a bit my R knowledge.

-Being a big fan of R and other open source tools, I was happy to find quite a bit of chemometrics and other modeling toolsets during my MSc.
-Many of them are for example available via [CRAN](https://cran.r-project.org/) and listed in the CRAN Task View [Chemometrics and Computational Physics](https://cran.r-project.org/web/views/ChemPhys.html) or [Machine
+There is a plethora of chemometrics and other modeling toolsets, and many of them are for example available via [CRAN](https://cran.r-project.org/) and listed in the CRAN Task View [Chemometrics and Computational Physics](https://cran.r-project.org/web/views/ChemPhys.html) or [Machine